WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"everything has a tepid inevitability, and even as you smile you may be groaning inwardly."_

+- groundless

+  1. adjective: not based on any good reason.

+     _"your fears are quite groundless"_

 - grunt

   1. verb: (of an animal, especially a pig) make a low, short guttural sound.